-Three Months end Three Months ended December 31 ded December 31 (\$CAD) 2020 2019 2020 2019 Oil & natural gas liquids (\$/bbl) 36.45 43.12 30.73 42.59 Hedging - Oil & NGL (\$/bbl) (0.63) 0.73 0.52 2.02 Oil & NGL - after hedging (\$/bbl) 35.82 43.85 31.25 44.61 Natural gas (\$/mcf) 3.23 3.00 2.65 2.51 Diversification activities (\$/mcf) (1.01) (0.80) (0.90) (0.60) Hedging - gas (\$/mcf) (0.03) (0.24) (0.01) 0.13 Natural gas - after hedging (\$/mcf) 2.19 1.96 1.74 2.04 Total Hedging (\$/mcfe) (0.04) (0.19) 0.16 Total Hedging (\$/boe) (0.25) (1.11) - 0.96 liquids prices are Peyto realized prices in Canadian dollars adjusted for fractionation and transportation.
+Three Months en nded March 31

+(\$CAD) 2021 2020

+Oil & natural gas liquids (\$/bbl) 52.84 33.96

+Hedging - Oil & NGL (\$/bbl) (7.21) 2.77

+Oil & NGL - after hedging (\$/bbl) 45.63 36.73

+Natural gas (\$/mcf) 4.52 2.59

+Diversification activities (\$/mcf) (1.04) (0.88)

+Hedging - gas (\$/mcf) (0.42) (0.08)

+Natural gas - after hedging (\$/mcf) 3.06 1.63

+Total Hedging (\$/mcfe) (0.53) -

+Total Hedging (\$/boe) (3.16) (0.01)

+liquids prices are Peyto realized prices in Canadian dollars adjusted for fractionation and transportation.

-Peyto's natural gas price, before hedging and diversification activities, averaged \$3.23/mcf during the fourth quarter of 2020 compared to \$3.00/mcf for the equivalent period in 2019.
-Oil & natural gas liquids prices, before hedging, averaged \$36.45/bbl, a decrease of 15 per cent from \$43.12/bbl a year earlier.
-On an annual basis, natural gas prices before hedging and diversification activities increased 6 per cent from \$2.51/mcf to \$2.65/mcf while oil and natural gas liquids decreased 28 per cent from \$42.59/bbl to \$30.73/bbl.
+Peyto's natural gas price, before hedging and diversification activities, averaged \$4.52/mcf during the first quarter of 2021 an increase of 75 per cent from \$2.59/mcf for the equivalent period in 2020.
+Oil & natural gas liquids prices, before hedging, averaged \$52.84/bbl, an increase of 56 per cent from \$33.96/bbl a year earlier.

-Peyto actively marketed all components of its production stream in the fourth quarter including natural gas, condensate, pentane, butane and propane.
+Peyto actively marketed all components of its production stream in the first quarter including natural gas, condensate, pentane, butane and propane.
 Peyto's market diversification activity resulted in natural gas being sold at various hubs including AECO, Ventura, Emerson 2, Malin and Henry Hub using both physical fixed price and temporary basis transactions to access those locations.
 Natural gas prices were left to float on daily pricing or locked in using fixed price swaps at those hubs and Peyto's realized price was benchmarked against those local prices, then adjusted for marketing arrangements (either physical or short-term synthetic) to those markets.
 This gas market diversification cost represents the total marketing and synthetic transportation cost, not just the difference between those markets and an AECO equivalent price.

 The Company's liquids were also actively marketed with condensate being sold on a monthly index differential linked to West Texas Intermediate ("WTI") oil prices.
-Peyto's NGLs (a blend of pentanes plus, butane and propane) are fractionated by a third party in Fort Saskatchewan, Alberta but Peyto markets each product separately.
+Peyto's NGLs (a blend of pentanes plus, butane and propane) are fractionated by a third party in Fort Saskatchewan, Alberta however Peyto markets each product separately.
 Pentanes Plus were sold on a monthly index differential linked to WTI, with some volumes forward sold on fixed differentials to WTI.
 Butane was sold as a percent of WTI or a fixed differential to the Mount Belvieu, Texas market.
 Propane was sold on a fixed differential to the Conway, Kansas market.
 While some products were sold pursuant to annual term contracts to ensure delivery paths remain open, others were marketed on the daily spot market.